Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Mechanics of Pivoting

 \section{Mechanics of Pivoting}

 In this section, we explain quasi-static stability of two-point pivoting in a plane.
 Before explaining the details, we present our assumptions in this work.
-The following assumptions are used in the model for the pivoting manipulation task presented in this paper: \begin{enumerate} \item The object is rigid. \item We consider static equilibrium of the object. \item The external contact surfaces are perfectly flat. \item The dimensions and pose of the object is perfectly known. \item The object makes point contacts. \end{enumerate} The above assumptions are common in manipulation problems.
+The following assumptions are used in the model for the pivoting manipulation task presented in this paper: \begin{enumerate} \item The object is rigid. \item We consider quasi-static equilibrium of the object. \item The external contact surfaces are perfectly flat. \item The dimensions and pose of the object is perfectly known. \item The object makes point contacts. \end{enumerate}